OpenSourceEconomics/ose-course-primer/README.md

     * basics of data analysis
     * some perspectives (performance, parallelization, ...)

-The examples cover Python code, a cheat sheet for R code will be provided.
+The examples cover Python code.

 We will conduct all course communications using [Zulip](https://zulip.com/), so please be sure to join us there.
 Simply clicking the button below will take you to the proper channel.
 There I also post the link to the online lectures using [ZOOM](https://zoom.us/).